-CEP presently uses RefWorks software to manage references and prepare bibliographies for each report.
+CEP presently uses RefWorks as its standard tool to manage references and prepare bibliographies for each report.
+For some projects where collaboration functions will help expedite progress, a dedicated package such as Covidence or Distiller may be used.
 The full results of each primary literature search (a listing of all hits in the final search) should be retained in one form or another: either as a downloaded reference list (RIS format) or in the bibliographic database (RefWorks).